uktrade/content-request-form/README.md

 ## Running the tests

-From the project's root directory run `pytest`
+From the project's root directory run `./manage.py test`